csc-training/csc-env-eff/slides/09_singularity.md

 # Containers
 - Containers are a way of packaging software and its dependencies (libraries, etc.)
-- Popular container engines include Docker, Apptainer (previously Singularity), Shifter
+- Popular container engines include Docker, Apptainer (previously called Singularity), Shifter
 - Apptainer is the most popular in HPC environments

 # Containers vs. Virtual Machines (1/2)